microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

  * `Form to display`: For realtime apps, pick Realtime Form v2.5 and pick Trending Form v2.6 for trending apps
  * `Facts`: See next section for specific details

- {% include image.html url="/assets/img/Tech_Dash.png" description="Dashboardsettings" %}

 ## 4. App Facts
 ---------------------------------------
 <!-- I need help from Julien on this one-->
 ### For all apps
+Create a new fact by pressing the button above the green arrow and hitting apend.

+{% include image.html url="\assets\img\dashboard-guide-3.png" height="900" width="900" description="Dashboard Guide3" %}

 * `appTitle`: Should match the name you provided as the app’s Name (above)
 * `navOptions`: This credential should be completed last.
 Add the links and names of all apps in the client’s account to each app.json so that the client can navigate from one app to another
 * `selectionOptions`: All apps require you to provide the client specific location options in the navOptions field.
 Use the databoard to generate the JSON in the correct format.
 Get a token for the account that owns the device cluster(s) and head over to [https://databoard.azurewebsites.net/dashboard/0](https://databoard.azurewebsites.net/dashboard/0).
 Choose Edit Workspace from the settings menu, then Add Monitor Widget for the relevant clusters, then Lock Workspace, then click on the device monitor to show the list view, then click Download JSON.
-* `dataRecType`: math teh target recType of the device cluster
+* `dataRecType`: math the target recType of the device cluster
 * `dataContext`: Use the meta tag you chose in the device cluster
 * `queryId`, `queryId1`, `queryId2`, `queryId3`: it is recommended to leave the query settings the same as they are in the example json
 * `footerLogo`, `headerLogo`, `header SecondaryLogo` and `get RecType`: leave untouched unless requested otherwise